Best 4 Car Insurance Companies in Arizona 2020

 To be in compliance with Arizona state law, you must be insured for $15,000 for the injury or death of one person in an accident, $30,000 for more than one person, and $10,000 for the damage of another person’s property.
 This is often referred to as a 15/30/10 plan.
 That’s one of the lowest state-minimum car insurance requirements in the nation.

 Although Arizona law requires you to have liability insurance of only $15,000, the average cost of a disabling injury caused by a car accident is $93,800.
 And that doesn’t include the cost of a damaged car.
 With state-minimum insurance, you’d be covered for only $10,000 worth of someone else’s property damage and $0 of your own.
+Even if you don’t own a car, if you are driving frequently you should get a liability policy or non-owner car insurance.

 You should also look into upgraded coverage that includes up to $50,000 for the injury/death of one person in an accident, $100,000 for more than one person, and $50,000 for the damage of another person’s property (a 50/100/50 plan).
 This is a good place to start for more comprehensive insurance, although you can look into 100/300/100 premiums, too.